oracle-livelabs/oci/oci-apm-helidon/4-create-second-service/create-second-service.md

 ## Introduction

 In this lab, you will create a second Maven project, where the server listens on port 8081.
-You will configure APM tracer on this service, with similar steps to the Lab 2 and 3.
+You will configure APM tracer on this service, with similar steps to Lab 2 and 3.

 Estimated time: 10 minutes

 ### Objectives

-* Create another Maven project to demonstrate a tracking of the requests that go from one service to another using APM Explorer.
+* Create another Maven project to demonstrate tracking of the requests that go from one service to another using APM Explorer.

 ### Prerequisites

-* This Lab requires the completion of Lab 1, 2 and 3
+* This Lab requires the completion of Labs 1, 2 and 3

 ## Task 1: Build another Maven project